dustinpfister/blog_posts/_posts/threejs-standard-material.md

 ### 1.1 - There are many other basic options with materials

-The standard material is a great option when it comes to creating a final state of a project, however there are a number of other options that work well as place holders when it comes to focusing on other aspects of a project that have to do with the state of a geometry, or how a scene should be updated over time.
+The standard material is still just one of many options with the various [mesh materials](/2018/04/30/threejs-materials/) to work with in threejs.
+The standard material is a good option when it comes to creating a final state of a project, however there are a number of other options that work well as place holders when it comes to focusing on other aspects of a project that have to do with the state of a geometry, or how a scene should be updated over time.
 There is the Mesh Normal Material that is great for seeing what the the current state of the normal property of a geometry is.
 Another good starting option is the depth material that will render the faces of a geometry based on the position of the geometry to a camera and the near and far settings of the camera.

 ### 1.2 - Version Numbers matter with three.js